efalayi/todo-app/README.md

 ### TODO App
-This a simple ToDO App created with create-react-app npm package.
-This basically the implements state update in React.
-I was able to implement a component test with no conflicts or errors.
+This a simple ToDO App created with [create-react-app npm package](https://github.com/facebookincubator/create-react-app).
+This basically implements state update in React.
+I was also able to implement a component test with no conflicts or errors.